rkeiii/aws-mfa-v2/README.md

 [![PyPI version](https://badge.fury.io/py/aws-mfa-v2.svg)](https://badge.fury.io/py/aws-mfa-v2)

 # Overview
-This package's purpose is life is to make it faster and easier to call [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) to obtain temporary AWS credentials and write them out to ~/.aws/credentials (which is typically required when using [MFA](https://aws.amazon.com/iam/features/mfa/)).
+This package's purpose in life is to make it faster and easier to call [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) to obtain temporary AWS credentials and write them out to ~/.aws/credentials (which is typically required when using [MFA](https://aws.amazon.com/iam/features/mfa/)).
 It attempts to follow a
 [batteries included philosophy](https://www.quora.com/What-does-batteries-included-philosophy-mean).
 The 6 digit OATH tokens required for MFA authentication can either be provided directly via the --token argument or obtained automatically from a YubiKey by specifying the OATH credential in the `--yk-oath-credential argument`.
 The existing